blackflux/robo-config-plugin/test/projects/assorted/@npm-opensource-es/CONFDOCS.md

 _Updating <a href="#blackfluxrobo-config-plugin-target-ref-managesh">manage.sh</a> using <a href="#blackfluxrobo-config-plugin-strat-ref-overwrite">overwrite</a>._

-- Spawn docker container with joined elasticsearch container.
+- Spawn docker container with joined opensearch container.

 <table>
   <tbody>